nixCats

 uses lze

-However there is a lazy.nvim wrapper that can be used if desired.
+However there is a lazy.nvim wrapper that can be

 You may launch your neovim built via nixCats with any name you would like to choose.